HarounHK/WebMappingCA1/README.md

  Project Requirements
 ######################

-Database: PostgreSQL with PostGIS ✅ Done
+Database: PostgreSQL with PostGIS
-Database Management: PgAdmin4     ✅ Done
+Database Management: PgAdmin4
-Backend (Middle Tier): Django     ✅ Done
+Backend (Middle Tier): Django
-Frontend: Responsive web application with a user-friendly interface using Bootstrap 5 ✅ Done Mapping Service: Leaflet JS with OpenStreetMap    ✅ Done
+Frontend: Responsive web application with a user-friendly interface using Bootstrap 5 Mapping Service: Leaflet JS with OpenStreetMap
 Deployment: Dockerized components deployed on a cloud-facing virtual machine with an SSL certificate

-Create/store/manipulate spatial data, hence PostgreSQL/PostGIS. ✅ Done
+Create/store/manipulate spatial data, hence PostgreSQL/PostGIS.
-Create a middle layer based on the Model-View-Controller (MVC) pattern, hence Django. ✅ Done Create an application, usable on any platform, hence responsive design. ✅ Done Be accessible securely from the Web, hence cloud deployment ✅ Done
+Create a middle layer based on the Model-View-Controller (MVC) pattern, hence Django.
+Create an application, usable on any platform, hence responsive design.
+Be accessible securely from the Web, hence cloud deployment

 ########################################
  What would I add if I had more time: